 Úna McGrath, Treasurer

 Úna McGrath has worked in administrative and accounting roles for the past 20 years and is currently bookkeeper & administrator for a Charity.
-She has over 12 years experience working in non-profit sector management, as she has managed accounts and Irish Aid reports for 80:20 Educating & Acting for a better World since January 2007.
+She has over 12 years of experience working in non-profit sector management, as she has managed accounts and Irish Aid reports for 80:20 Educating & Acting for a better World since January 2007.
 A passionate linguist, she has a BA in Language & Cultural Studies with Spanish from UCC and a Postgraduate Diploma in EFL from UCD.
 Her interest in Latin America was spurred by her many visits to South America, in particular Brazil, Peru and Argentina.
 Having a particular interest in youth work, Úna also volunteers at the Youth Café project in Wicklow Town.

-Tomás Lynch, Development Education Coordinator
+Tomás Lynch, Secretary

 Tomás Lynch was formerly Education Officer at LASC for the academic year 2018-2019, where he was responsible for running a WorldWise Global Schools-funded project to introduce Latin American development and social justice issues into secondary school Spanish classrooms around the country.
 In 2013-2014 he lived outside San Pedro Sula, in Honduras, where he worked as a teacher.
-In Ireland he has been involved with several grassroots housing and migrant justice movements and groups, including the Irish Housing Network and End Deportations Belfast.
-In his role on LASC’s committee he is responsible for LASC’s Development Education activities.
+In Ireland, he has been involved with several grassroots housing and migrant justice movements and groups, including the Irish Housing Network and End Deportations Belfast.
+In his role on LASC’s Committee, he is responsible for LASC’s Development Education activities.
 He currently works as a secondary school Spanish teacher.

 Sian Cowman, Communications Coordinator